 Update July 24th, 2012: not sure why, other than sheer stubbornness and a willingness to suffer and waste an uncountable number of evenings and weekends, but I did finally pass the CFA Level 1 exam.
 Below are some thoughts recorded the day after sitting the exam in June for the last time:

-If I have one last piece of advice besides don’t be like me, and don’t get sick, is write the exam in a less busy test center.
+If I have one last piece of advice besides don’t be like me, and don’t get sick, it would be write the exam in a less busy test center.
 I also suggest you do a lot of practice problems such as these 29 I carefully selected and cooked up.
+My final suggestion is not to blog about your journey or experience as a CFA Candidate at least not until you successfully complete all three exams.

 Not sure it went well enough.
 I definitely could have used another day or week to review things I supposedly read about… My biggest problem may have been lack of sleep, I don’t know if it was the stress, the strange bed, or my bad back, but I swear I hardly slept the night before.
 I stopped studying at 11pm and went to bed, but tossed and turned, finally I got up at 6 something and did some more practice problems.